 Find the zip file on your local computer (wherever downloaded files end up).
 Unzip it, and look at the folder contents.

 The contents of the Capacitive Sense zip file.
 Libraries will usually contain a .cpp file and .h file.
 Most will also contain an examples folder.

 This particular library contains libraries for both the basic Arduino and the more advanced Arduino Due.
 You can use both if you’d like, but, for this example, we will be copying and installing only the CapacitiveSensor folder.

 Note: Arduino does not allow library folders to contain symbols such as hyphens ‘-’.
 Arduino will throw an error upon starting up.
 If the library you are installing has a funky folder name then this step is the ideal time to clean it up.
 Make sure the name of your folder matches the name of the files located within the library folder.

-To verify the library has been installed correctly, open up the Examples folder under the Arduino IDE.
+To verify the library has been installed correctly, open up the ‘Examples’ folder under the Arduino IDE.